Skip to content

 This dataset shows the indexed Work from Home, Part-Time, and Full-Time positions listed by clients on the Talroo Ad Platform.
 It’s important to note that some positions may be listed as part-time or full-time based on availability or store needs, but this doesn’t necessarily affect the overall numbers.

-• The trends in the Remote Work or Work from Home index match the “Return to the Office” movement.
+• The Remote Work index dropped by 14 points, continuing the "Return to the Office" trend.

 Education & Experience

-Explore the graphs below to see how these requirements vary across different states or industries:
+Explore the graphs below to see how these requirements vary by state or industry:

 Trends in Education & Experience Over Time